sohambasu963/sohambasu963/README.md

 ### Hi there, I'm Soham 👋🎵🚀

-## 🎹 Obsessed with Piano, 🌟 Startups, and 🤖 Leveraging LLMs & 🏦 Fintech APIs to Craft Revolutionary Experiences!
+## 🎹 Obsessed with Piano, 🌟 Startups, and 🤖 Leveraging LLMs & 🏦 Fintech APIs!

 📈 **Currently Hustling:**
 - 📊 **Finance Portfolio Generator**: Empowering the everyday investor with tailored investment solutions.
 Dabble in the stock market like a pro!